wenkangjing/notes-launch-school/260/lesson2/_260_lesson2.md

 # 8	Exercises: Backbone Collections
 # 9	Project: Adding a Backbone Collection

+method
+- where (attr) a array of models
+- findWhere (attr) first model
+- sort
+- pluck
+- set/get array of models

 Backbone Events

 - "add" (model, collection, options) — when a model is added to a collection.